DivinJ23/imdb-movie-analysis/README.md

-# IMDb Movie Analysis (2021 English Movies)
+# IMDb Movie Analysis (2021 Movies)

-This project analyzes IMDb ratings using a dataset of movies.
-It includes data cleaning, feature engineering (rating per 1000 votes), and visualizations exploring the relationship between ratings, votes, and genres.
+This project analyzes IMDb’s processed dataset for English-language feature films released in 2021.
+It includes data cleaning, and multiple visualizations (scatterplots, bar charts, density plots).
+I adapted the project scope away from IMDb scraping to focus on reproducible analysis using a cleaned dataset.

 ## Tools Used
 - R